ShabanShaame/CrystalSparkSandbox/DATAGRAPHNAVIGATION.md

+# Datagraph navigation general guidance

-For this exercises you will need to use some homebrew methods to go through the datagraph.
+For these exercises you will need to use some homebrew methods to go through the datagraph.

-####Entity
+## Entity

 An entity is defined by the relation of a triple and its associated references.
 For example